Dr Seth Mehl

 - Teaching activities

-I am an associate fellow of the Higher Teaching Academy, and was awarded a Learning and Teaching Fellowship (2016-2017) at the University of Sheffield to develop and convene training sessions for postgraduates and academics on corpus linguistics and text analytics.
+I am an associate fellow of the Higher Education Academy, and was awarded a Learning and Teaching Fellowship (2016-2017) at the University of Sheffield to develop and convene training for postgraduates and academics in corpus linguistics and text analytics.